d3jo/Sephora_BI_ML_Analysis/README.md

 # sephora-sql-bi
-**A BI analysis on online Sephora products by taking raw data into an actionable business insight.**
+**A BI analysis of online Sephora products by taking raw data into an actionable business insight.**